Krishna-2005/EXP02--Design-Implementation-of-Full-Custom-2-1-MUX-using-Cadence-EDA-Tools/README.md

 - File-New-Cell view
 - Setup the new file form
 	 + Library: Select the one you a created.
-	 + Cell : Give the experiment name Ex: Inverter View_Schematic
+	 + Cell : Give the experiment name Ex: MUX_Schematic
 	 + Type: Schematic press OK

 - Add the required components from the libraries and make the connections.